HumbleLu/twitterViz/README.md

 # twitterViz

-This is a small project for interactive analysis of tweets.
+My practice for interactive analysis of tweets.

-## take a look at it on shinyapps.io
+## take a look on shinyapps.io
 https://humblelu.shinyapps.io/twitterviz/

 ## run this app in R